 only to reduce the cost of solution but also to make the processing of large

 Dr. Shokouhian earned his PhD Degree in Structural Engineering at the Tsinghua University in Beijing China in January 2015, where he was granted a Full Scholarship from China Scholarship Council.
 His PhD research focused on ductility-based design and structural stability of high strength steel structures using theoretical, numerical and experimental methods and a part of his PhD research achievements was adopted in new version of Chinese Steel Design Code.
 He is also very interested in new generation of structural bracing systems for high rise buildings to achieve higher structural ductility and energy-dissipating capacity of steel structures in severe earthquakes.
 In 2015 he pursued his Postdoctoral at the Department of Civil Engineering, Morgan State University for two years.
 As Postdoctoral Researcher, he worked on different research projects including a project funded by Maryland Offshore Wind Energy Research Challenge Grant (MOWER) to develop design of offshore wind turbine with floating platform.
-Furthermore, he applied for several state and federal research grants as Co-PI to continue his research.
-He has contributed in some research projects and funding during his PhD research and Postdoc experience.
-Dr. Shokouhian has published several peer-reviewed journal papers since 2004 and participated in a number of international high ranking conferences.
+Dr. Shokouhian has been principal and co-principal investigator on many projects funded by federal and state agencies exceeding $1M.
+He has published more than 55 peer-reviewed journal articles and conference proceedings papers since 2004.

 Email: [email protected]